anuragkumar/fake-job-posting-prediction/README.md

  - 17,880 rows
  - 18 features
 	 - 5 features (title, company_profile, description, requirements and benefits) are long texts
-	 - Rest 13 features are mainly numeric fields r categorical data
+	 - Rest 13 features are mainly numeric fields or categorical data

 The dataset is provided with **Fraudulent** column where value of 1 denotes the job is a fraud and 0 for real jobs.